adobe-commerce/partner-day-accs/README.md

 ### 1. Configure the Starter Kit

 1. Navigate back to the Adobe Developer Console at https://developer.adobe.com/console/.
-If prompted, login and select the **Adobe Commerce Labs** organization.
+If prompted, login and select your organization.

 1. Click **Projects** in the Developer Console top menu.

     ![Alt text](docs/starter-kit/developer-console-home.png "Developer console home")

-    Then select the project assigned to your seat:
+    Then select the project you've created in previous steps:

-    **PD BCN2 <SEAT_NUMBER>**

     Select the **Stage** workspace.